stellar-deprecated/solar/docs/basics.md

 category: Guides
 ---

+**Note: This guide is outdated and was intended to be viewed in a tool that was never finished.**

 ## S-flex (S-flexItem)[layout]
 [Flexbox](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes) is a new powerful layout mode.
 S-flex is a set of predefined common flex use cases.
 It assumes the developer using it has at least a basic understand of the flexbox model.